DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/RBb test.md

 return(extest$p.value)
 })
 ```
-The function then produces some violin plot with the random sampling distributions and add a colored point that represents the empirical probability to find a unique ATAC-peak in the specific fst intervals (x-axis),the asterisks show where the binomial test was significant (the p.values are adjusted with holm), an example:
+The function then produces some violin plot with the random sampling distributions and adds a colored point that represents the empirical probability to find a unique ATAC-peak in the specific fst intervals (x-axis), the asterisks show where the binomial test was significant (the p.values are adjusted with holm), an example:
 ![demophoonvsfavorinus corr DEunique1 zoom crop](https://github.com/DNAcastigator/summer-project/assets/47642926/e65994ec-6676-4e3f-b2b5-497de8b67dc1)
 ```R